 Constrained control methods with recent applications to Substructuring:

-problem of constrained control systems considering non-linear constraints at
+of constrained control systems considering non-linear constraints at the input

-compensation methods where considered in a research collaboration with Dr. Matthew Turner and Professor
+compensation methods where considered in a research collaboration with Professor Matthew Turner and Professor

-Mrs. Wei Wei Yang, currently at NUDT, China (common supervision with Dr. Mark Lowenberg and Professor Xiaoqian Chen)
+Dr. Wei Wei Yang, NUDT, China (common supervision with Dr. Mark Lowenberg and Professor Xiaoqian Chen)

 Dr. Jamaluddin Jalani

-Dr. Nadjib Hammoudi, University of Bristol, (Supervisor Dr. Mark Lowenberg; co-advisory support, collaboration on dynamic gain scheduling)
+Dr. Nadjib Hammoudi, University of Bristol, (Supervisor Professor Mark Lowenberg; co-advisory support, collaboration on dynamic gain scheduling)

 IET 2011 Control PhD Award for his work on "Optimal and Robust Scheduling for Networked Control Systems"